 Starting with version 4.0, the Guest Additions for Windows allow for automatic updating (only already installed Guest Additions 4.0 or later).
+Also, copying files from host to the guest as well as remotely creating guest directories is available.

 To use these feature, use the VirtualBox command line or the GUI.
-See chapter 4.2.1.1, Installation, page 53 or chapter 8.29, VBoxManage guestcontrol, page 126 for details.
+See chapter 4.2.1.1, Installation, page 53 for automatically updating the Guest Additions or chapter 8.29, VBoxManage guestcontrol, page 126 for executing guest programs, copying files from the host or creating guest directories.